Piano sonatas (Beethoven)

 Ludwig van Beethoven wrote 32 mature piano sonatas between 1795 and 1822.
-(He also wrote 3 juvenile sonatas at the age of 13 and one unfinished sonata, WoO.
+(He also wrote 3 sonatas at the age of 13 and one unfinished sonata, WoO.
 51.)
 Although originally not intended to be a meaningful whole, as a set they comprise one of the most important collections of works in the history of music.
 Hans von Bülow called them "The New Testament" of piano literature (Johann Sebastian Bach's The Well-Tempered Clavier being "The Old Testament").

 Beethoven's piano sonatas came to be seen as the first cycle of major piano pieces suited to both private and public performance.
 They form "a bridge between the worlds of the salon and the concert hall".
 The first person to play them all in a single concert cycle was Hans von Bülow; the first complete recording is Artur Schnabel's recordings for the label His Master's Voice.

 List of sonatas

-Juvenilia
+Bonn sonatas

-The first three sonatas, written in 1782–1783, are usually not acknowledged as part of the complete set of piano sonatas because Beethoven was 13 when they were published.
+These four sonatas are usually not acknowledged as part of the complete set of piano sonatas because for the first three, Beethoven was 13 when they were published, and for the fourth, it was originally left incomplete by the composer.